The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Strategic Training Rewards

-- Save special treats for exceptional performance
+- Save special treats for when they do something amazing

 Practice Smart Portion Control